newrelic/newrelic-quickstarts/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

 # New Relic One Observability Packs

+> 🧪 This project is currently in an `ALPHA` state 🧪

 New Relic One observability packs jump start your New Relic journey by providing immediate value for your specific use cases.
 They include:

 - Clear steps for instrumenting your services
 - Observability building blocks like dashboards and alerts

 All of this is available through an open ecosystem where New Relic developers, partners, and customers contribute their best-practice solutions.